-The Company has commitments to fund investments in mortgage loans and limited partnerships in the amount of \$59.6 million at March 31, 2007.
-The Company anticipates that the majority of these amounts will be invested over the next five years, however, contractually these commitments could become due at the request of the counterparties.
-Investments in mortgage loans and limited partnerships are carried at cost less any other-than-temporary impairment and are included in total investments in the condensed consolidated balance sheets.
+The Company has commitments to fund investments in mortgage loans and limited partnerships in the amount of \$21.3 million and \$110.7 million, respectively, at September 30, 2007.
+The Company anticipates that the majority of these amounts will be invested over the next five years; however, contractually these commitments could become due at the request of the counterparties.
+Investments in mortgage loans and limited partnerships are carried at cost less any other-than-temporary impairments and are included in total investments in the condensed consolidated balance sheets.

-The Company is currently a party to three arbitrations that involve its discontinued accident and health business, including personal accident business (which includes London market excess of loss business) and workers' compensation carve-out business.
+The Company is currently a party to three arbitrations that involve its discontinued accident and health business, including personal accident business, which includes London market excess of loss business, and workers' compensation carve-out business.
 The Company is also party to a threatened arbitration related to its life reinsurance business.
-As of April 30, 2007, the parties involved in these actions have raised claims, or established reserves that may result in claims, in the amount of \$22.9 million, which is \$22.1 million in excess of the amounts held in reserve by the Company.
+As of September 30, 2007, the parties involved in these actions have raised claims, or established reserves that may result in claims, in the amount of \$24.3 million, which is \$23.5 million in excess of the amounts held in reserve by the Company.
 The Company generally has little information regarding any reserves established by the ceding companies, and must rely on management estimates to establish policy claim liabilities.
 It is possible that any such reserves could be increased in the future.
 The Company believes it has substantial defenses upon which to contest these claims, including but not limited to misrepresentation and breach of contract by direct and indirect ceding companies.
 See Note 20, "Discontinued Operations" in the Company's consolidated financial statements accompanying the 2006 Annual Report for more information.
 Additionally, from time to time, the Company is subject to litigation related to employment-related matters in the normal course of its business.
 The Company cannot predict or determine the ultimate outcome of the pending litigation or arbitrations or provide useful ranges of potential losses.
 It is the opinion of management, after consultation with counsel, that their outcomes, after consideration of the provisions made in the Company's condensed consolidated financial statements, would not have a material adverse effect on its consolidated financial position.
-However, it is possible that an adverse outcome could, from time to time, have a material adverse effect on the Company's consolidated net income in particular quarterly or annual periods.
+However, it is possible that an adverse outcome could, from time to time, have a material adverse effect on the Company's consolidated net income in a particular quarter or year.